The Process of Organic Cotton Farming

-Sandfighting is a crucial too used by farmers to protect young cotton crops.
+Sandfighting is a crucial tool used by farmers to protect young cotton crops.
 The High Plains experiences wind that can easily damage small cotton plants.
 After a rain, the surface of the ground becomes slicked off.
 This creates the opportunity for the wind to blow fine sand particles that cause abrasion on the cotton plant.
-The sandfighter has spoked wheels that make divots in the soild which help prevent blowing and damage.
+The sandfighter has spoked wheels that make divots in the soil which help prevent blowing and damage.

-Cultivation is the first line of defense used by organic cotton farmers against weeks.
+Cultivation is the first line of defense used by organic cotton farmers against weeds.
 With the use of GPS technology, farmers are able to utilize precision farming to kill weeds in close proximity to the cotton plant.
-The coulter wheels trim weeds away from the plan while sweeps undercut the weeds between the rows of cotton.
+The coulter wheels trim weeds away from the plant while sweeps undercut the weeds between the rows of cotton.
 The shields are in place to protect the young plant from dirt and debris.